Tanzania national under-17 football team

-The Tanzania national under 17 football team (Timu ya Taifa ya Mpira wa Miguu ya Tanzania) represents Tanzania in youth men's international football and is controlled by the Tanzania Football Federation, the governing body for football in Tanzania, Tanzania's home ground is Benjamin Mkapa National Stadium in Dar-es-Salaam.
+The Tanzania national under-17 football team (Timu ya Taifa ya Mpira wa Miguu ya Tanzania) represents Tanzania in youth men's international football and is controlled by the Tanzania Football Federation, the governing body for football in Tanzania, Tanzania's home ground is Benjamin Mkapa National Stadium in Dar-es-Salaam.

 Players

-The current squad were called up for the 2025 U-17 Africa Cup of Nations.
+The current squad were called up for the 2026 U-17 Africa Cup of Nations qualification.